 The Spruce / Letícia Almeida

 Combine 1 cup of salt and 1 cup of baking soda for every gallon of water.
-Pick a bucket or tub that is large enough for the silver to lay flat and be covered in the liquid.
+Use a bucket or tub large enough for your silver items to lay flat and still be entirely submerged in the concoction; keep in mind that the solution will bubble, so be sure to account for this reaction when checking the height of your container.

 -